hanikanaan/hanikanaan.github.io/README.md

 # My Personal Website

-### This is a resume and cover letter, and will also include my personal projects.
+This is my website which contains information about me, my skills, my work experience, and my personal projects.